N129BZ/ahrs-hud/README.md

-# adahrs-hud + Stratux Traffic for Experimental Aircraft
+# ahrs-hud - A Heads Up Display that uses Dynon, Garmin, or Stratux AHRS data, plus Stratux Traffic, for Experimental Aircraft

-## Heads Up Display for Garmin or Dynon EFIS's using a Raspberry Pi Zero and one of the available EFIS serial ports on those units.
-The pi's HDMI video port is then used to display the ADAHRS data on a Hudly or Kivic HUD.
-This can optionally also be driven off of the AHRS output from a StratuX over the WiFi connection.
+## This is a HUD (Heads Up Display) for Dynon, Garmin, or Stratux AHRS, using a Raspberry Pi Zero and one of the available EFIS serial ports on the Dynon or Garmin, or optionally the AHRS data from the Stratux.
+The pi's HDMI video port is then used to display the AHRS on a Hudly or Kivic HUD.
 ![Image of hud](https://github.com/N129BZ/adahrs-hud/blob/master/docs/Screenshot20200418.png)

 # UNDER CONSTRUCTION...